 - Violation of any law regulating the use, possession or sale of controlled substances.

-- Is or has been committed to a hospital or institution for mental illness, alcohol or substance abuse;
+- Are or have been committed to a hospital or institution for mental illness, alcohol or substance abuse;

-- Is or has been under the appointment of a guardian or conservator on the grounds that he or she lacks the mental capacity to contract or manage his or her affairs;
+- Are or have been under the appointment of a guardian or conservator on the grounds that he or she lacks the mental capacity to contract or manage his or her affairs;

-- Is an alien who does not maintain lawful permanent residency;
+- Are an alien who does not maintain lawful permanent residency;

-- Is currently subject to orders for suspension or surrender of firearms because of domestic abuse, or permanent or temporary protection orders, including Extreme Risk Protection Orders;
+- Are currently subject to orders for suspension or surrender of firearms because of domestic abuse, or permanent or temporary protection orders, including Extreme Risk Protection Orders;

-- Has been dishonorably discharged from the armed forces of the United States;
+- Have been dishonorably discharged from the armed forces of the United States;

-- Has renounced his or her United States citizenship; or
+- Have renounced their United States citizenship; or

-- Is currently the subject of an outstanding arrest warrant in any state or federal jurisdiction.3
+- Are currently the subject of an outstanding arrest warrant in any state or federal jurisdiction.4

-For information about the 2014 law that allows law enforcement agencies to seek the denial or suspension of a firearms license to a person who poses a risk to public safety, see the Massachusetts Licensing of Gun Owners or Purchasers section.
-For information on the background check process used to enforce these provisions, see the Massachusetts Background Checks section.
+For information about Massachusetts laws authorizing law enforcement agencies to seek the denial or suspension of a FID Card or LTC to a person found to pose a risk to public safety, see the Licensing in Massachusetts section.
+For information on the background check process used to enforce Massachusetts’ firearm prohibitions, see the Universal Background Checks section.

 - Mass.
 Gen. Laws ch.
 140, § 129C.